elixir-no-nels/nels-docs/docs/user-doc.md

 ![](images/usegalaxy_import_workflow1.png)

 Different tool versions on exporting and importing Galaxy servers may cause the workflow to throw a warning.
-Click on the name of the workflow and select the **"Edit"** [1] to view potential issues, then press **"Continue"** [2]
+Click on the name of the workflow and select the `Edit` [1] to view potential issues, then press `Continue` [2]

 You should now be able to run the workflow